The right restorative procedures at the right time can reduce the need for additional dental work in the future.

 An inlay or onlay is a partial crown restoration that can be placed when there is not sufficient tooth structure to support a filling but enough tooth structure left that a full crown is not needed.
 Inlays/onlays are made of porcelain or gold, and they aesthetically and functionally replace the missing tooth structure.

-A crown is a dental restoration that completely covers the outside of a tooth that is cracked, broken, worn down, or severely decayed.
 Dental crowns are usually completed in two visits.
 During the first visit, the tooth is prepared (shaved down) and an impression is taken.
 A temporary crown is placed while the permanent crown is fabricated.
 During the second visit, the permanent crown is carefully fitted and then cemented into place.

 A denture is a replacement for multiple missing teeth within the same (upper or lower) arch.
 A denture differs from a crown or bridge in that it does not rely on an existing tooth structure, and it completely replaces the missing teeth.
+Denture types include:

 - Full or Partial